a-lemmon777/practice-c-plus-plus/README.md

 - 007WhileLoops
     - Uses a while loop to list the Fibonacci sequence up to the first item that exceeds 1 million.

+- 008DoWhileLoops
+    - Uses a do while loop to implement a guessing game for the user.